Keroro1454/Supply-Drop/README.md

 - 1.4.7
 	- Compatibility update for the Anniversary Update
 	- Theoretically fully fixed the QSS and funky shield interactions with Transcendence.
 Hopefully it decides to work for real now.
+	- Added item displays for all items for the new survivor, Bandit

 - 1.4.6
 	- Fully fixed Quantum Shield Stabilizer determining if OSP needed to trigger off pre-armor damage calculations.
 Thanks gaforb for the follow-up!